New Year is a great time to start planning safety.

 Look at what’s happened in the past year.

 Consider the events that have occurred over the past year.
-These will tell you all new problems, the most frequently-occurring risks, near miss accidents and high risk areas.
-Also it is a good idea to check the frequency of safety training against new employees and incidents – could this have been improved with more safety training?
+These will tell you all new problems, the most frequently-occurring risks, near miss accidents and high risk areas. t’s a good idea to have a New Year’s safety moment to review the frequency of safety training against new employees and incidents.
+Could this have been improved with more safety training?
 Use what has happened in your business over the last year to start a plan for the next.

 Ensure to review your company policies

 Look through all previous company health and safety policies – and review them alongside health and safety rules and regulations.
 It is important to know your rights as an existing employee or new employee, so it is as important to see if the company that you are working for has provided sufficient information on keeping safe in the workplace – and what to do in the event of a health and safety breach.
+Start the new year’s safety right by making sure your policies are up to date.
 HSE guide to health and safety policy here.

 Ask some safety questions

 Review the safety within your place of work.
 Maybe some daily tasks are too difficult for one person to carry out?
 Perhaps they are now considered too dangerous?
 If you are in doubt as to the safety of certain jobs, you must speak out to your employer.
-Asking questions will start effective communication between the workers and management, prompting the need to modify rules and regulations in your workplace.
+Asking these questions is a great way to kick off a new year’s safety moment, creating a dialogue that can lead to effective changes.

 Check (and wear!) your safety equipment/PPE

 Wearing safety PPE should be a daily requirement.
 Much of safety in industrial industries relies on the proper use of PPE and safety equipment.
 Do helmets still fit?
 Do gloves need replacing?
-Do ensure that all your safety equipment and gear is in order before work starts in the New Year.
-If old and tired, invest in new.
+Be sure all safety equipment and gear is in order before work starts in the new year’s safety review.
+If old and tired, invest in new gear.

 Encourage more reporting